Alex Roe

-Alexander Michael Roe-Brown is a British actor.
+Alexander Michael Roe-Brown (born May 9, 1990), known professionally as Alex Roe, is a British actor.
 He is best known for playing Jay Keaton in the series The Fugitives, Elliott Baden in The Cut and Benjamin Pownall in Siren.
 He has also played major roles in a number of films, including Hot Summer Nights, Rings and Forever My Girl.

 Early life and education

 Roe was born in London, and grew up in Ladbroke Grove.
 He has a twin sister, Katheryne Elizabeth.
 His father worked as a plumber and his mother was a ballet dancer.
 He won a sixth-form scholarship to Latymer Upper School in Hammersmith where he studied until 2009.

 He enjoys sports especially association football playing as a striker.
-He joined a Division Two football club when he was 16, and then played in Spain for a year.
+He joined North London Division Two football club when he was 16, and then played in Spain for a year.
 After he returned to school in England and before his acting career took off, he played semi-professional football with Chalfont St Peter.
 While he was acting on network television, he was also playing for a Hayes Middlesex Sunday league football team Chiswick Albion in 2010.
 He continued playing football after he relocated to Los Angeles, where he plays for an amateur team Atlético Silverlake.